Why Work With Us?

 Yes, we exclusively license the videos we work with; this isn't because we're being greedy but to maximise the revenue for our contributors.
 We've learned from our experience that when there are multiple agencies involved in licensing a video, every party involved loses out on earnings.
 Having more than one agency distributing the video means the buyers are able to drive down prices, so you lose money.

-Although please beware when signing an agreement with other agencies because some companies prefer to take over the copyright ownership - meaning the video is no longer yours and you will have absolutely no say in how your video is being used whatsoever.
-We believe this is a very bad example of ethics and we completely stand against it.
+Please be aware that when signing an agreement with other agencies, because some companies prefer to take over the copyright ownership, meaning the video is no longer yours, and you will have absolutely no say in how your video is being used whatsoever.
+We believe this is a very bad example of ethics, and we completely stand against it.

 I’ve found a copy of my video, what do I do?

-Your video has likely been purchased either directly from us or from one of our content partners, if so then you will be getting paid for the usage!
+Your video has likely been purchased either directly from us or from one of our content partners, then you will be getting paid for the usage!

-We have relationships with hundreds of media websites and TV companies so one of the first things I would look for is if the website/platform you have come across your video looks reputable.
-If you've spotted your video on a website that doesn't look so reputable it could be being used without permission and bringing this up to our attention means we can chase up payments for the usage of the video.
+We have relationships with hundreds of media websites and TV companies, so one of the first things I would look for is whether the website/platform you have come across your video looks reputable.
+If you've spotted your video on a website that doesn't look so reputable, it could be being used without permission and bringing this up to our attention means we can chase up payments for the usage of the video.

-We take protecting your video extremely seriously, we try to spot as much of this activity ourselves by scouring the web day in day out, it is not possible to see everything.
-So again, if you see your video being used somewhere, please contact us on licensing@ark.media including the link and if possible, a screenshot of the offending usage.
+We take protecting your video extremely seriously.
+We try to spot as much of this activity ourselves by scouring the web day in and day out, but it is not possible to see everything.
+So again, if you see your video being used somewhere, please contact us at licensing@ark.media, including the link and, if possible, a screenshot of the offending usage.

 We’ll break this into two parts for you so it's easier to understand why we sometimes require consent documents from the people in the videos.